What are Course Materials and Course Reserves?

-Professors have the option of placing materials on reserve for students enrolled in their classes to access.
-These items are available for checkout at the John C. Hitt Library at the Circulation desk or the LibTech desk, at the Curriculum Materials Center (CMC), the Downtown Library, or at the Rosen Library.
+Professors have the option of placing library materials on reserve for students enrolled in their classes to access.
+These items are available for checkout at the John C. Hitt Library at the Circulation desk or the LibTech desk, at the Curriculum Materials Center (CMC), the Downtown Campus Library, or at the Rosen Library.
 UCF Connect Libraries may have different policies regarding course reserves.

 A Driver’s License or UCF ID must be presented in order to check out reserve materials.
 In addition, please have the course number/ prefix and instructor’s name with you to request reserve materials.

 Please note that Reserve items will have a designated time restriction.
 Reserve materials must be returned on time or will accrue a charge of $1.00 per hour.